Can You Retest Methane Test of Soil?

 What will the Agencies Decide?

 Only the appropriate oversight-agency has the authority to decide what methane level a property is.
 One cannot guarantee whether the agency decides to accept the original report or retest methane test.
-In the example above, the decision in the matter is entirely up to the City of Los Angeles.
+For instance, in the scenario above, the decision in the matter is entirely up to the City of Los Angeles.

 Methane Test Results for Properties with Oil Wells